Mapping the leasehold scandal

-Conversely when buying a flat you own the internal space but not the land or structure, which are shared by everyone.
-A management company is normally responsible for external and shared areas, with residents paying an annual fee to ensure everything stays ship shape.
+Conversely when buying a flat you enter into a very long term rental agreement - called leasehold - with the freehold owner who owns the land and structure.
+A management company is normally responsible for external and shared areas, with residents paying an annual fee to ensure everything in the shared areas stays ship shape.

 The sale of leasehold houses isn't entirely new.
 There are leasehold homes that date back over 100 years, but traditionally the freeholders charge a peppercorn rent of say £10 per year.